Stephen Burch's Birding & Dragonfly Website

 My main reason for upgrading to the 7D was its auto-focus system which was said to be a significant improvement on the 50D's, especially for birds in flight (BIF).
 It was even claimed by some to rival the newer Nikon's AF systems (e.g. D300).

-To date, my experience of successful BIF photography is fairly limited, and I have mostly followed the advice of others - especially the excellent article by A Hazeghi.
+To date, I have mostly followed the advice of others - especially the excellent article by A Hazeghi.
 He essentially recommends the option of manual single AF point with 4-Point AF expansion.
 This seems to work reasonably well, but only if you can manage to keep these points, which are right in the centre of the field of view, on the moving bird.
 For some species, moving in a nice predictable way (e.g. raptors or other large birds) this can work out OK.
 A good example of this mode in successful action was a pic of a passing Crane, taken in Poland this spring.
 This turned out quite sharp, even at 1:1.

-For non flight shots, I'm currently not sure if the spot AF mode is better than the normal single point mode.
-I suspect it depends on the subject and whether or not it is moving.
-Spot AF is probably best for almost stationary, contrasty subjects, but for moving birds (e.g. birds on water), spot AF may not lock-on very effectively and the normal single point mode works better.
+For non flight shots, I believe the spot AF mode is better than the normal single point mode.
+However, I suspect it depends on the subject and whether or not it is moving.
+Spot AF is definitely best for almost stationary, contrasty subjects, but for moving birds (e.g. birds on water), spot AF may not lock-on very effectively and the normal single point mode works better.
 Also spot-AF needs a fair amount of contrast on the subject and fine detail to "get to grips with", over its small area.
 The normal single point mode is more robust on this.
-So all very confusing!
+After over a year of use, I find my default is always spot AF - with practice it seems to work well - but can take a bit of extra time to achieve.
+Only rarely do I go for the normal single point mode.

 So in summary, with the 50D there was just one main AF option, but things with the 7D are much more complicated with 3 or 4 to chose from!
 There do appear to be some advantages in these, but only by careful choice, depending on the circumstances.